ryukau/UhhyouPluginsJuce/README.md

 # Uhhyou Plugins on JUCE
-Some audio plugins writtein on JUCE.
+Some audio plugins writtein on [JUCE](https://github.com/juce-framework/JUCE).

 Currently, everything on this repository is experimental.
-Always render the result to audio file, after using the plugins in this repository.
+Always render the result to audio file after using the plugins in this repository.
 Breaking changes might be introduced in future.

 ## Build Instruction
 Following softwares are required.